Welcome to UNC!

 From the very beginning of understanding applying to the university and activating your benefits to the very end of honoring your graduation, we are here to help you every step of the way.

-Carolina Veterans Resource Center is now Open
+Carolina Veterans Resource Center

 The Carolina Veterans Resource Center (CVRC) is the next iteration of the efforts of the Office of the Dean of Students and the University of North Carolina at Chapel Hill to serve and support the Carolina student veteran and military-affiliated student population.
 The CVRC will serve as a central location for these students to find resources as well as a community to support and aide them during their journey as Tar Heels.
 The Center provides study space, a lounge, conference rooms, and a lactation room.